 Revive Your Mouth With Gum Disease Treatment in Bloomington, MN

 Bleeding, sore, or tender gums are not normal.
 These symptoms could be signs of gum disease.
-Dr. Kenneth Weddell and Dr. Gregory Harms have over 30 years of dental experience each and are fully capable of diagnosing and treating your gum problems.
+Dr. Kenneth Weddell has over 30 years of dental experience each and is fully capable of diagnosing and treating your gum problems.
 Bloomington gum disease treatment from Weddell Dental will:Dr. Kenneth Weddell on Gum Disease Treatment Read Transcript

 Gum disease is a serious problem.
 Studies show about a third of the people of the adults in our world have gum disease, so it's there and it's important that we measure at your cleanings.
 We measure them six months later to make sure that we're stable and it's not getting worse, because it's gradual and slow enough that by the time we notice it visually, it's advanced.
 But by measuring each appointment and comparing the measurements with what we've done before, we can stop it so much sooner and treat it so much sooner.
 Get the bacteria out, keep it out, and help people with home care.
 Maybe everything is looking good but one area, which we know because we've been measuring.
 By measuring that area, we can keep track of it and try and improve it, because we don't wanna lose the bone support that's holding the teeth in there.
 That's very important.
 Genetics is part of it.
 We can't change people’s genetics, so we have to change their habits, and unfortunately it's more important for some people than others.
 That's not fair, but I can't change their genetics, so it's very important that we maintain it and do everything we can to help people out by taking care of their gums for them.

 - Help prevent future reinfection.

 - Restore health to your gums.

 - Help you smile with confidence knowing that your gums are healthy.